pereznetworks/Library-Manager/README.md

             more advanced sequelize db functions

+                explore using model instances

+                so I can set and save instead of a bulk update

-              like a raw view and export into json or csv of data
+                also a view and export into json or csv of data

-            a more modern mobile first UI
+            a fully modern mobile first UI

-            modern menu's and icons in place of just navs, button and links
+            modern menu's and icons in place of just button and links

             upgrade to UI rendering to react